ctheil/home__server--api/README.md

 ## Where does it live?
 This API, along with portainer, a plex media server, home assistant, and a cloudflare tunnel, are all containerized and running on an older PC that I restored with Ubuntu Server.

+## Docker
+The dockerization of this entire project has been incredible, yet complicated.
+### Docker Internal Networking
+The most compplicated part about this setup is allowing the containers to communicate with one-another.
+Allowing homeassistant to communicate with this API, plex, and allowing cloudflre to expore the containers via a tunnel means I needed to initialize an internal network for internal communication.
+While this may sound trivial, and the setup was indeed trivial, it introduces more steps and deviation when troubleshooting, esepcially when very few people running homeassistant have a similar setup.